Morningside Campus Access Updates

 Biography

-Emeka Richard Ochu is a Research Associate at the Center on Global Energy Policy at Columbia University SIPA, focusing on financial and policy analyses for application of carbon capture, use and storage to power and industrial facilities.
+Emeka Richard Ochu is a former Research Associate at the Center on Global Energy Policy at Columbia University SIPA, focusing on financial and policy analyses for application of carbon capture, use and storage to power and industrial facilities.
 He joined Columbia’s Center on Global Energy Policy as a Research Associate following a mid-career Program in Economic Policy Management at Columbia University SIPA.

 Prior to joining CGEP, Emeka was an Energy Research Economist at the Central Bank of Nigeria, where he published research works on the electricity and gas subsector of the economy, and served in various national energy projects.
 His research and economic reports have helped in government policy making in the energy and real sector of the Nigerian economy.
 Previously, he worked in Consulting and Banking as an Energy Finance and Investment Lead, analyzing energy investment opportunities and providing finance for viable renewable energy projects in energy poor communities in Sub-Saharan Africa.